ToxicFrog/doom-mods/gzap/doc/gameplay.md

  </tr>
  <tr>
   <td><img src=images/trap.png width=64/></td>
-  <td>A harmful trap. gzArchipelago doesn't have traps (yet), but in a multiworld game you may find traps that get sent to other people.
+  <td>A harmful trap.
+UZArchipelago doesn't have traps (yet), but in a multiworld game you may find traps that get sent to other people.
 Note that depending on your settings, this might instead show up as a filler or even progression item!</td>
  </tr>
  <tr>
   <td><img src=images/unreachable.png width=64/></td>